Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

 When exploring Bluetooth Audio Skipping, it's helpful to understand the underlying technology.
-LE Audio introduced several enhancements that benefit headphones users.
-The way Bluetooth handles device tracking has evolved significantly, with better power efficiency and more reliable connections.
+Bluetooth 5.0 introduced several enhancements that benefit game controllers users.
+The way Bluetooth handles health monitoring has evolved significantly, with better power efficiency and more reliable connections.

 Bluetooth Versions